dgreen/dgreen.github.io/_posts/tumblr/2009-02-01-mail-clients-and-batteries.md

 server supports it).

 Using Mailplane to monitor GMail (web app inside nice Mac interface), CPU 3.0%.
 One can close the windows without closing the application and get this down to 0.2-0.5%.

-Using Safari to monigor GMail CPU 5-7%.
+Using Safari to monitor GMail CPU 5-7%.
 (Firefox show similar if not slightly higher numbers).

 Seems like there are battery discharge time considerations here for mobile